Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: Introduction

 However, the $Q$-tensor model gives a much finer description of the defect cores as it allows for more types of singularities such as half-degree line singularities as can be seen in the works of \cite{ABGL,ACS2021,ACS2024,BaZar,canevari3d,CO1,CO2,DiMiPi,GWZZ,majumdarzarnescu10}.
 Part of our results is to show that in certain asymptotic regimes, those line singularities are not energetically favourable (see Theorem \ref{thm:line_defects_shrink_0}).

-We will be using the simplified model from \cite{fukudaetal04,fukudayokoyama06} where the presence of the external field is modelled by adding a symmetry-breaking term to the energy (favoring alignment along the field), multiplied by a parameter accounting for the intensity of the field.
-After adequate non-dimensionalization \cite{fukudaetal04,Gartland} we are left with two parameters $\xi,\eta>0$ which represent, in units of the particle radius, the coherence length for nematic alignment and magnetic coherence length.
-In these units, the colloidal particle is represented by a closed domain $\mathcal{D}\subset\R^3$, whose boundary surface is given by $\M$ so that the liquid crystal is contained in the domain $\Omega=\R^3\setminus \mathcal{D}$.
+We will be using the simplified model from \cite{fukudaetal04,fukudayokoyama06} where the presence of the external field is modelled by adding a symmetry-breaking term to the energy (favouring alignment along the field), multiplied by a parameter accounting for the intensity of the field.
+After adequate non-dimensionalization \cite{fukudaetal04,Gartland} we are left with two parameters $\xi,\eta>0$ which represent, in units of the particle radius, the coherence length for nematic alignment and magnetic coherence length. \answ{Since we are interested in the large particle limit, the nematic and magnetic coherence lengths are small compared to the particle radius, thus translating to the limit $\eta,\xi\to 0$.} In these units, the colloidal particle is represented by a closed domain $\mathcal{D}\subset\R^3$, whose boundary surface is given by $\M$ so that the liquid crystal is contained in the domain $\Omega=\R^3\setminus \mathcal{D}$.